 In the past two decades, there has been a marked decline in shoujo anime.
 However, new female-led works such as Skip and Loafer and The Apothecary Diaries rule the anime scene despite not being marketed as shoujo.

 What Is Josei?

-With Josei, we complete our overview of the marketing practice to target manga and anime towards a specific gender and age group – in this case adult women, typically aged 18-45.
+With josei, we complete our overview of the marketing practice of targeting anime toward a specific gender and age group – in this case, adult women, typically aged 18-45.

-We could say that Josei is a female-targeted version of Seinen but once again that would be an oversimplification, as the targeted marketing of works as Josei doesn't mean that women are the only ones to enjoy them, or that they are all women enjoy.
+We could say that josei is a female-targeted version of seinen.
+But once again, that would be an oversimplification, as the targeted marketing of josei works doesn't mean that women are the only ones who enjoy them, or that they are all that women enjoy.

 What Is Isekai?

-Isekai is used to describe cases of characters being transported to another world, permanently, as the main character of Inuyasha, or temporarily, as is the case with Chihiro in the beloved Ghibli film Spirited Away.
+Isekai is used to describe cases of characters being transported to another world either permanently, as the main character of Inuyasha, or temporarily, as is the case with Chihiro in the beloved Ghibli film Spirited Away.